Updates to the login experience for employers

-Starting November 16, we’re updating how we secure account information for you and your employees.
-And, we’re making it easier for you to log in to principal.com.
+We updated how we secure account information for you and your employees.
+And, it's easier for you to log in to principal.com.

-This new security measure is called lots of different things, but in general, 2-factor authentication is probably the most common name.
+We enabled 2-factor authentication, which is a more secure way to make sure it's really you logging in.
 You’ve probably seen it before on other sites.
 When you log in from an unrecognized computer or mobile phone, we’ll send you a verification code to confirm it’s you.
 You then enter that code, along with your username and password, to access your account.

-You will no longer need to choose a log in type when logging into principal.com.
-After the changes take place, you’ll simply click the login button and enter your username and password.
+You no longer need to choose a login type when logging into principal.com.
+You simply click log in and enter your username and password.

 So, what does it really mean to you?

-The first time you login after November 16, you will be able to register up to 4 ways to receive verification codes, including text, voice call, business email, or an authenticator app.
+You can now register up to 4 ways to receive verification codes, including text, voice call, business email, or an authenticator app.
 We will use this information to send you verification codes in certain situations, such as if suspicious activity has been identified, if you forgot your password, or you are logging in from a computer or device you’ve never used to log in before.
 You choose which method you want to receive a verification code, every time we need to send you one.
 The best part?
-The verification codes will replace security questions and answers, as well as the employer access code.
+The verification codes replaced security questions and answers, as well as the employer access code.

 Will I have to set up 2-factor authentication immediately?